joycesim/joycesim.github.io/GroupVision/index.md

 EAS 6314.
 Seismology.
 The propagation of seismic waves, the description of earthquake motion, and evaluation of earthquake damage.
 Examples provide experience in the interpretation of seismic data.
 EAS 6315.
 Geofluids.
 3 Credit Hours.
 This course focuses on the fundamental concepts of fluid dynamics merged with geophysical applications.
 EAS 6331.
 Physical Volcanology.
 3 Credit Hours.
 This class examines the dynamics and thermodynamics of planetary volcanism.
 The course material covers the generation and transport of magma in the mantle and crust, and the fluid dynamics of eruptions and their impact on the landscape and atmosphere.
 EAS 6370.
 Physics of the Planets
+EAS 6380.
+Remote sensing!
+Add this....
 EAS 8826.
 Geophysics Field Methods
 EAS 8001.
 Planetary Science and Astrobiology Seminar
 EAS 8802.
 Special Topics - 93277 -  COM (2 credits) - Practical Math coding course